mathaushuber/Parallel-Fullsearch/README.md

 # Parallel-FullSearch
-Aiming to bring an efficient method of the Full Search algorithm, through the massive parallelism available in current GPGPU devices.
+Aiming to bring an efficient method of the Full Search algorithm.
 (i) The parallel solution for multi-core GPP using OpenMP library; (ii) The distributed solution for cluster/grid machines using Message Passing Library Interfaces (MPI).

 In the file, for each frame, there are the data of the Y, Cb and Cr channels: The luminance channel has all pixels (640x360).
 The Cb and Cr channels have